Should I select Professional Writing as a concentration or as a minor?

 What are the requirements for a concentration?

-You will need to complete 18 hours for a concentration in Professional Writing (see program of study).
+You will need to complete 39 hours in major requirements for a concentration in Professional Writing (see program of study).

 What are the requirements for a minor?